gkalarus/Portfolio/README.md

 ## Live preview

-Here you can find a link to the live preview of my SitOnChair project: https://gkalarus.github.io/portfolio/
+Here you can find a link to the live preview of my Portfolio project: https://gkalarus.github.io/portfolio/